 Most elves are warriors who favor light (or no) armor, bows, hatchets, and hunting knives, but there are also powerful shamans in their tribes, and their innate ability to move quietly and disappear into the background make them excellent thieves, spies, and assassins.

-Elves can see in the dark as easily as they see in the light, and they gain a +2 racial bonus to all stealth and perception checks.
-Finally, elves receive a +5 racial bonus to their agility and wisdom characteristics.
+Elves can see in the dark as easily as they see in the light, and they gain a +2 racial bonus to all mystic attack and mystic defense rolls.
+Finally, elves receive a +10 bonus to their charisma checks.

 The peri are the twisted, evil cousins of the elves.
 They live in the far north, and terrorize the barbarian tribes and feral clans that live there.